-This is a recognised qualification and on completion of the course the student can apply for jobs in an early years support worker role or progress onto Social Services Children and Young People SCQF Level 7.
+This is a recognised qualification and on completion of the course the student can apply for jobs in an early years support worker role or progress onto SVQ Social Services: Children and Young People SCQF Level 7.

-Current or previous experience working in a childcare setting.
+Current or previous experience working in an early years setting.

 This vocational course aims to provide students with the skills and knowledge required to work with children and young people 0 – 21 years in a variety of settings and to qualify the student to work in a support role.
 You will gain an international recognised qualification which guarantees that you have the skills, knowledge and abilities required to carry out your role successfully.

 The course consists of 4 mandatory Units and 2 optional Units.

 You will be required to undergo a PVG (Protection of Vulnerable Groups) check.